 Walking barefoot on hardwoods is no big deal for the bipeds in your family, but they’re tough for dogs to walk on because they offer no traction.
 You’ve likely seen your dog scramble with his paws remaining in place when the doorbell rings – and that’s frustrating.

-Vets say that older dogs and those with arthritis shouldn’t be forced to live on hardwoods without rugs.
+Vets say that older dogs and those with arthritis shouldn’t be forced to live on hardwoods or tile without rugs.
 It’s hard for them to get around, and slipping is a real hazard that could cause your dog a lot of pain.

 Feature #2 Your Dog Hates About Your Home: Fireplaces